Category:

 • Works across legal teams and business users

-• Supports business growth without adding friction
+• Supports business growth without adding friction.

 7. Juro

-Last but not least, Juro is built for teams that want to create contracts quickly while cutting down on manual effort.
+Juro is built for teams that want to create contracts quickly while cutting down on manual effort.
 It’s a browser-based CLM tool that moves contract work away from long email threads and heavy reliance on Microsoft Word.

 Legal professionals often turn to Juro when they want a simpler way to handle contract review, updates, and approvals without constant version swapping.